sneharawat1404/CARDIOSETU-Heart-Health-monitor-for-visually-and-verbally-impared-individuals-/README.md

 ## Features

-1. **Heart Health Monitoring**: Monitor your heart health data such as heart rate, blood pressure, and other relevant metrics.
+1. **Heart Health Monitoring**: Monitor your heart health such as heart report, Appointmnet booking, Medicine etc.

-2. **Voice-to-Text Input**: The application uses voice recognition technology for ease of use, enabling verbally impaired users to interact with the app through voice commands.
+2. **Accessibility for Visually Impaired**: Designed with features like audio cues and screen reader compatibility, CARDIOsetu offers accessible navigation for visually impaired users.

-3. **Doctor Appointment Booking**: Easily book appointments with doctors directly through the application, making access to healthcare more convenient.
+3. **Chatbot Facility**: A chatbot assists verbally impaired individuals with navigation throughout the app, providing support through sign language videos and specialized tips..

-4. **Chatbot Facility**: A chatbot assists verbally impaired individuals with navigation throughout the app, providing support through sign language videos and specialized tips.
+4. **Voice-to-Text Input**: The application uses voice recognition technology for ease of use, enabling verbally impaired users to interact with the app through voice commands.

-5. **Accessibility for Visually Impaired**: Designed with features like audio cues and screen reader compatibility, CARDIOsetu offers accessible navigation for visually impaired users.
+5. **Accessibility for Verbally Impaired**: Designed with features like sign language video cues to navigate the app.

 6. **Heart Report Analysis**: Analyze heart health reports with the application, providing insights for better health management.